Buying plants from an online nursery is a very convenient way of gardening!

 Planting your online plants in the ground

 We recommend potting your online plants first to get them used to your conditions and to grow them as big as possible before planting them out in the garden.
 If you are planting straight into the ground, be sure to prepare the planting site well.
-Dig your hole much bigger than the plant’s root system, and dig through lots of organic matter such as Blood & Bone, manure, some people even use dog food, although we keep that for the dogs.
+Dig your hole much bigger than the plant’s root system, and dig through lots of organic matter such as Blood & Bone or manure

 If you are lucky enough to have a compost pile, this would be the time to use some!
 Please do check the Ph of your compost – last time I checked ours the Ph was 3, which is not beneficial at all to any plant!
 If it is fairly neutral, or slightly acidic, it would be great to dig some through the soil at the bottom of the hole, and the soil which is used for back-filling the hole.

 We always soak the hole with water first, to make water penetration easier once the plant is planted.
-It would depend on your soil too however, as the soil around our nursery is very dry and rocky.
-It is very important for us to dig a huge hole, and fill it with water first.
+It would depend on your soil too however, if the soil is very dry and rocky.
+It is important to dig a huge hole, and fill it with water first.
 Plants would have a hard time getting their roots through the soil, at least for a start.

 Fertilize around the base of online plants, but do keep it at least 10cm away from the base to avoid trunk rot.
 This is not vital for all plants, but without listing every plant, it's best to be safe than sorry.
 Mulching is always good in the conditions we’re dealing with in Australia, but it is absolutely necessary in areas of drought, areas on water restrictions, or areas without much natural rainfall.
 It will keep the soil moist, and directs water to the roots without run off.